• Skip to primary navigation

 labeled ingredients to make stew with green beans, potatoes and tomatoes.

-Fresh green beans are the best choice, but if you only have frozen ones, go ahead and use them - the dish will still be just as delicious.
-Check French Green Beans or Romanian Garlic Green Beans, too.ย
+Fresh green beans are the best choice, but if you only have frozen ones, go ahead and use them.
+Check French Green Beans or Romanian Garlic Green Beans, too.

 Variations

-Add chicken:ย Cut chicken breasts or boneless skinless chicken thighs into pieces a bit larger than the potato pieces.
-Sautรฉ them lightly with the onions, then proceed with the recipe.
+Add chicken: Cut chicken breasts or boneless skinless chicken thighs into pieces a bit larger than the potato pieces.
+Sauté them lightly with the onions, then proceed with the recipe.
 Try Romanian Chicken and Pea Stew or Eggplant Chicken Stew, too.

 To make this a Greek recipe, sprinkle the dish with good-quality feta cheese before serving.
 To give it an Italian touch, sprinkle it with Parmesan or drizzle it with basil pesto.